 The 2019 Spring Retreat was held in Pigeon Forge from March 20th through the 22nd.
 The theme was Pathways for Sustainable and Resilient Communities.
 Besides the usual offerings, the Tennessee Chapter partnered with the City of Pigeon Forge's Division of Forestry and FEMA for the conference.
 To learn more about the event, please visit the Spring 2019 Conference webpage.

 The Fall 2018 Conference was held in Kingsport in September.
 As usual, this conference had several tours across the Tri-Cities area, as well as a star-studded lineup of presenters and speakers.
 The event was held at the MeadowView Event Resort and Convention Center.
 Attendees were rewarded with two tickets to Bays Mountain Park and many of them took advantage of it after the conference was over.

 The Spring 2018 Retreat was held at Montgomery Bell State Park in Dickson County.
 This year's theme was Planning for Advocacy and Engagement.

 Planners across the State were on the shores of the Mississippi for the Fall 2017 Conference in Memphis.
 Just two blocks from the iconic Beale Street, attendees learned about the successes and the difficulties in the Bluff City.
 Many movers-and-shakers from the City gave presentations.

 Spring 2017 Retreat

 In March of 2017, the Spring Retreat was held in Fall Creek Falls State Park in Van Buren County, Tennessee.
-Formerly called the Winter Retreat, the event was moved forward in the year and rechristened the Spring Retreat as February and March snowfalls were frequent on the Cumberland Plateau where Fall Creek Falls is.
+Formerly called the Winter Retreat, the event was moved forward in the year and rechristened the Spring Retreat as February snowfalls were frequent on the Cumberland Plateau where Fall Creek Falls is.